lchrpa/CSMs/README.md

 * accsm - aggressive compound CSMs with argument limit
 * anccsm - aggressive compound CSMs without argument limit

-To learn MUM macros, use the following script (you must be in the `\scripts` directory)
+To learn MUM macros, use the following script (you must be in the `/scripts` directory)

 ```bash
 ./learn-mum.sh <domain_folder> <planner-script>
 ```

-To learn BloMa macros, use the following script (you must be in the `\scripts` directory)
+To learn BloMa macros, use the following script (you must be in the `/scripts` directory)

 ```bash
 ./learn-bloma.sh <domain_folder> <planner-script>